anotherjulien/MyHOME/README.md

 Some common gateways should be auto-discovered, but it is still possible to force the inclusion of a gateway not discovered.
 One limitation however is that the gateway needs to be in the same network as your Home-Assistant instance.

+It is possible that upon first install (and updates), the OWNd listener process crashes and you do not get any status feedback on your devices.
+If such is the case, a restart of Home Assistant should solve the issue.

 ## Configuration

 Once your gateway is integrated in Home-Assistant, you can start adding your different devices.